1011-git/geo-buffer/README.md

 [![Cargo 1.68+](https://img.shields.io/badge/cargo-1.68+-blue.svg)](https://www.rust-lang.org)

-The `geo-buffer` crate provides methods to buffer (to enlarge or reduce) certain primitive geometric types in the [GeoRust] ecosystem.
+The `geo-buffer` crate provides methods to buffer (to enlarge or reduce) certain primitive geometric types in the [GeoRust] ecosystem via a straight skeleton.

 This crate can handle simple polygons properly as well as non-convex polygons, (valid) sets of polygons, and polygons with one or more holes.
 Note that each method assumes **valid** primitives as a parameter, but [Polygon][Polygon module]/[MultiPolygon][MultiPolygon module] modules
 *do not* enforce this validity automatically nor does this crate.
 (See more details on 'Validity' in [Polygon][Polygon module]/[MultiPolygon][MultiPolygon module] and [OGC standards].)

+This crate use a [straight skeleton] to buffer (multi-)polygons.
+You can also compute a straight skeleton separately by proper methods.

 For now, the only viable geometric primitives are [Polygon][Polygon module] and [MultiPolygon][MultiPolygon module] (the rest of the primitives will be added as well).